0xForearms/Python/README.md

-# Just some of the stuff I've done to further my knowledge of Python.
+### Just some of the stuff I've done to further my knowledge of Python.

+[UploadCheck.py](./UploadCheck.py) is a script to check the file type restrictions on the upload page of a HTB machine.

+[39161.py](./39161.py) is the Exploit-DB Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution Python2 script re-written and updated with a few more arguments in Python3.
+Wanted to add the local host and local port used as arguments instead of leaving them hardcoded.